EU FILMS STAFF JOB DESCRIPTIONS

 - acts as a

-script supervisor during production
+script supervisor during pre-production

 - acts as a